September 30, 2020

 However, the ultimate test for software comes when it is deployed in production environments to handle a wide variety of use cases.
 Considering that a great number of OSS projects have been used in many production environments for decades in thousands of organizations around the world, I would say that OSS projects are generally more well-tested than their commercial counterparts.

-As a software development manager years ago, I used to tell my development team that the best software we have is the code that is running in production.
-Therefore our focus when starting a new project was to analyze existing production components to discover any opportunities for re-use.
+As a software development manager years ago, I used to tell my development team that the best software we have is the code that we have deployed to production.
+Therefore when starting a new project, our focus was to reuse existing production code over writing new code.

-With re-use in mind, a large number of OSS projects use other OSS components to implement their features.
-For example, most of the features included in the WildFly application server is provided by other OSS projects like Undertow, Infinispan and Artemis.
+With reuse in mind, many OSS projects use other OSS libraries to implement their features.
+For example, most of the features included in the WildFly application server come from other OSS projects like Undertow, Infinispan and Artemis.

 Myth #2: Open Source Software Isn’t Validated